MikeKurzewski/crm-management-app/README.md

 - All server code uses `await createClient()` and awaits async `cookies()`.
 - Dynamic route `params` are async and must be awaited in layouts/pages/route handlers.
+- **No dynamic imports with ssr: false in Server Components.** All Client Components are statically imported.
+- **No function props are passed from Server → Client components.** Only serializable data is passed.
 - **Tailwind v4** is used. **Do NOT add `eslint-plugin-tailwindcss`** (v3-only; conflicts with v4).
 - Use `@supabase/ssr` helpers for Next.js App Router.
 - Path alias: `@/*` → `./src/*` (see `tsconfig`).